decmaxn/MDTlab/README.md

   * You need all the windows ISO, and installation packages of MDT, ADK....
   * Modify the vairiable part of each script to suite your environment, for example path to the Windows ISO, roll up update packages...
   * The scripts, one by one, will install MDT, create Deplyment share, and fully config it; create VM, and boot it up; the MDT procedure will automatically run and upload the reference image to this MDT server; the VM can be destroyed.
+  * Create Deployment Share to deploy reference image can be automated as partially shown here.
+However, there are component more specific to each environment, like drivers and applications.
+You will have to customize them to suite your own environment.

 ### Suggestions ###

   * The process takes a lot of disk I/O and SSD is suggested, especially on the Hyper-V host.
+  * Tools like CMTrace64.exe, Toolsx64.cab and Toolsx86.cab are enhancement, and optional.
+You can downloaded them online.
   * The scripts have been tested on Windows 2012 R2 server monthes before I submit them.
 It might not work out of the box, let me know if it's not working for you!

 ### To Do List ###

   * Go through this again, and make a video to explain, so people with less knowledge of MDT can use it.
-  * It's not fully automated, I will continue the work when necessary.
+  * It's not fully automated, I will continue the work later when I have time.
-  * Deploy the reference image can be automated as well.
-Some scripts are there as deployment share called DS2.

 ### Who do I talk to? ###